With over 35 years’ experience in the biggest Formula 1 teams, we have the expertise to help you succeed

 Rowland has an MEng from the University of Bristol.

-Lizzie has a background in media and communications.
-She handles client service, along with all administrative and business development matters, enabling the technical team to concentrate on providing best-in-class simulations.
+Lizzie has a background in marketing and business operations.
+She handles administrative matters, and client service, enabling the technical team to concentrate on providing best-in-class simulations.